Dodger President Walter O’Malley; Peter O’Malley.

 It’s tough to win in Major League Baseball.
 Throw in the most earthshaking concept, the birth of free agency for players after their sixth major league season in 1976, and the goal to win games and World Championships becomes exponentially tough.
 You have to rebuild your roster annually when players leave and play well to just stay in place.

 Celebrating the 1988 World Championship in the Dodger clubhouse at Oakland-Alameda County Coliseum, October 20, 1988.
-(L-R): Dodger President Peter O’Malley; World Series MVP pitcher Orel Hershiser; Dodger Executive Vice President, Player Personnel Fred Claire; Dodger Manager Tommy Lasorda; and NBC Sports broadcaster Bob Costas.
-The Dodgers defeated the Oakland Athletics in five games to win their sixth World Championship.
+L-R: Dodger President Peter O’Malley; World Series MVP Orel Hershiser; Dodger Executive Vice President, Player Personnel Fred Claire; Dodger Manager Tommy Lasorda; and NBC Sports broadcaster Bob Costas.
+Before Game 4, Costas had said the Dodgers had the worst starting lineup in World Series history.
+Motivated by the statement, the Dodgers won Game 4 and then defeated the Oakland Athletics in five games to win their sixth World Championship.

 (L-R): Antonio Osuna; Hideo Nomo; Chan Ho Park, circa Spring Training 1996, Dodger clubhouse; Dodgertown, Vero Beach, Florida.
 Pioneer Dodger pitchers Hideo Nomo and Chan Ho Park are seated at their clubhouse lockers in Dodgertown.
 The 1995 season was known throughout baseball for “Nomomania” as the Japan-born star won National League Rookie of the Year honors.
 Park, MLB’s first player born in South Korea, was looking forward to joining the Dodger pitching rotation.
 He completed his 17-season career as MLB’s winningest pitcher from Asia with 124 victories.